Learning the art of creative styling and photography in a workshop in France.

 To the right, it expands into huge barn doors.
 When the barn doors are open, we can enter the classroom.

-Here are the barn doors to enter the barn.
+Here are the rustic doors to enter the barn.
 Keep going through the barn and you’ll go passed some glass doors into the exterior classroom.

 Another gift was awaiting for us!